mimoduo/mimogear/docs/README.md

 **This will automatically open your browser to your site, compile all of your development assets within /src/, and watch for any file changes in the source /src/ folder.**

-##Advanced Gulp

-There's an advanced gulp task that will minify assets to ready them for production.
+There's also an advanced gulp task that will _minify assets_ to ready them for production.
 Simply pass in the `--production` flag to set an environment variable for gulp to use:

 ```sh
 gulp --production